 I love all the accountants I work with.
 I have one that I work with as a team and share the majority of my clients with.
 We keep in touch on a regular basis.
 For small queries, I don’t charge to contact an accountant, and I would not ever request your accountant to carry out any work that would cost you, without you being involved.
 As part of my engagement letter, I request your accountant’s details, letting you know that I will contact them to introduce myself so that I can get in touch at any point needed.
 Also so they know me and get to know my work.

 The million-dollar question!
 The range is very wide and varied and you often will get what you pay for.
 Going with a super cheap option, chances are it’s too good to be true and you’ll end up spending way more $$$ to get it fixed.
 We are in a skilled trade and highly trained, you are paying for that knowledge.

 Each and every one of my quotes are customised to suit you, the client.
-You can book in a FREE 30 minute chat to work through what you need in order for me to put together a quote for you or simply get in touch via email.
+You can check out my starting or base packages here.
+Then you can book a FREE 15 minute chat to work through what you need in order for me to put together a quote for you or simply get in touch via email.

 Got any other questions for me?
 Feel free to email I’d love to hear from you.